-The property is located at Section 23, Township 1N, and Range 71W, Pine Brook Hills, Boulder County.
+The property is located at Section 14, Township 1N, and Range 71W, Lot 12, Fountaintree, Boulder County.
 The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
-There is 1 existing structure which has a total of 5,679 square feet on the site.
-A new addition to the house and deck is being proposed.
-The lot is 1.75 acres in size and has a steep ~25-30% percent slope with a southwest aspect.
-The site is at 6,000 feet in elevation and located on a mid-slope which is relatively dry.
-The main road to the east of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.
+There are no existing structures on the site.
+A new residence with an attached garage, which will have a total of 4,602 square feet, is proposed for this site.
+The lot is 1 acre in size and has a modest ~5-25% percent slope with a north aspect.
+The site is at 6,000 feet in elevation and located at the top of a chimney which is a relatively dry area.
+The main road to the southeast and a rock outcropping to the northwest of the residence create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.